 except that I did my fashion illustration at an ice cream shop, so that eased my pain.

 I went in and added all of the detail with the pen tool of the black part of the pattern. ******If there weren’t a ZOOM tool, it would have been worse, remember my iPad was a MINI.

 In Tayasui Sketches app, you zoom by spreading two fingers on the screen, and you can UNDO actions or strokes by sweeping or tapping the screen with two fingers to the left.

 for any missing details: I found that the batik could look more “crackly ” if I scribbled pencil tool over everything in dark grey.
 I added a little gold makeup to her eyes to bring the face up more.But nothing at all compares to having Studiooneeightynine.com share my illustration on instagram.
 Especially because I didn’t know they had tens of thousands of followers or were connected to artisans in Ghana… I just liked the pic.
 I am so happy for this moment!

 I would love to know if this is helpful for you, or if you have any questions.

 Are you going to try the app?
 HUH?

-Don’t forget to join the Fashion Tribalistas Facebook group to share, support, ask, inspire, and be inspired!
+Don’t forget to connect with me on instagram to ask, inspire, and be inspired!